daai25/course_material/week-01/01-Data_Aquisition_and_Storage/01-web_scraping/doc/tutorial-part05.md

 ```

 This approach ensures that each followed link is also rendered with Playwright, allowing you to scrape JavaScript-generated content on every page.

+This is the foundation of web scraping.
+From here, you can explore more advanced topics like handling different item fields, dealing with logins, using proxies, and deploying your spiders to the cloud.
+Happy scraping!